hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 3. I can distinguish between localized and delocalized bonding.
 I can draw resonance structures to show electron delocalization and assess relative their relative contribution to the electronic character of the molecule.
 4. I can use the Brønsted–Lowry theory to explain pKa trends of organic acids and correlations between structure and thermodynamic stability of organic bases.
 5. I can use conformational analysis to assess relative energy of conformations
-6. I can identify chirality centers in molecules and can assign absolute configuration using Cahn–Ingold–Prelog system.
+6. I can identify chirality centers in molecules.
+I can assign absolute and relative labels to designate configurational isomerism (Cahn–Ingold–Prelog, cis/trans, E/Z, etc.).
 7. I can use IUPAC nomenclature rules to convert structure to name and name to structure.
 8. I can identify types of (stereo)isomeric relationships between molecules.
 I can use projections to demonstrate stereoisomeric relationships.
 9. I can categorize chemical transformations as substitution, addition, or elimination.
 I can identify reaction steps, draw curved arrow mechanisms, and identify flaws in mechanisms.